Governing laws of CCW, as amended April 2017.

 Section 3.
 At any meeting of the Club, a quorum shall consist of those voting members in good standing, present at such a meeting.

-Section 2.
-Five directors shall be elected at each Annual Election Meeting, each to hold office for a period of two years or until their successors have been duly elected.
-In addition, at each Annual Election Meeting, directors may be elected for a period of one year (or until the next Annual Election Meeting) to fill the term of any director whose position on the Board of Directors falls vacant.
+Section 5.
+Five directors shall be elected at each Annual Election, each to hold office for a period of two years or until their successors have been duly elected.
+In addition, at each Annual Election, directors may be elected for a period of one year (or until the next Annual Election) to fill the term of any director whose position on the Board of Directors falls vacant.

-Section 3.
-Pending election at the Election Meeting, the Board of Directors shall have full power to fill all vacancies of any officers or directors whose posts fall vacant during the term of such officer or director.
+Section 6.
+Pending election, the Board of Directors shall have full power to fill all vacancies of any directors or officers whose positions fall vacant during their terms.

-Section 4.
-Any officer or director may be removed from office by a vote of 75% of the Board members voting at a regular or special meeting of the Board provided that such action is supported by at least 5 members of the Board and written notice of the intention to consider such action has been sent to each member of the Board at least 20 days prior to the date of such meeting.
+Section 7.
+Any director or officer may be removed from office by a vote of 75 percent of the Board members voting at a regular or special meeting of the Board provided that such action is supported by at least 5 members of the Board and written notice of the intention to consider such action has been sent to each member of the Board at least 20 days prior to the date of such meeting.

 Section 1.
 The standing committees shall be a Program Committee, a Membership Committee, a Scholarship Committee, a Communications Committee, a Community Service Committee, a Finance Committee, and an Investment and Audit Committee.
 Chairs of the standing committees who are not elected officers shall be appointed by the President.
 Members of each standing committee shall be chosen by the respective committee chairs.